-Anyone who has lost a tooth, a tooth of few teeth or can consider partial dentures as a replacement option.
+Anyone who has lost a tooth, or a few teeth can consider partial dentures as a replacement option.
 Those who have incurred mouth injury as a result of an accident or sport may have lost teeth and need to consider restoration.
 People with gum disease may need teeth extracting, and dentures with or without implants can be the ideal solution for replacing their missing teeth.

 Our dentist at Gosforth Dental Surgery will examine your teeth and do necessary X-ray and scans beforehand to make sure that the dentures are right for you.
 If dentures are recommended, your teeth and gums are first treated to make sure that they are in optimum health before a mould is taken and dentures designed to comfortably fit the structure and contours of your gums and jaws.
 A dental technician then fabricates the dentures according to the specifications provided by our resident dentist.
 When your dentures are ready, your dentist will contact you for an appointment to fit your new teeth.